|

 C-income = (Work price) x C-income_W x C-income_E x C-income_C

-It clearly arises from the formula that C-of income of each worker depends on the envisaged work price and coefficient of the realized productivity at the level of the work post, enterprise and the commune, in the function of responsibility for the realized productivity.
-By applying the computer technology, the level of income of all workers can be quickly calculated, regardless of the number of factors determining the income.
-A worker who, for example, realizes a 10% rise in productivity at his work post in the enterprise that registers a 5% drop in productivity, will realize C-income by about 5% higher.
+It clearly arises from the formula that C-of income of each worker depends on the envisaged work price and the coefficient of realized productivity at the level of the work post, enterprise and the commune, in the function of responsibility for the realized productivity.
+By applying computer technology, the level of income of all workers can be quickly calculated, regardless of the number of factors determining the income.
+A worker who, for example, realizes a 10% rise in productivity at their work post in the enterprise that registers a 5% drop in productivity, will realize a C-income of about 5% higher.
 It may be assumed that workers will be most responsible for their own work because oscillations in the enterprise productivity are smaller, while they are minimal at the level of the commune.
 The above socio-economic system represents a shareholding-social, or more precisely, a humanistic form of ownership of the means of production; however, it also allows the production of independent private entrepreneurship.
 Private entrepreneurship understands an independent production where the means of production are in private ownership.
 Work posts in private entrepreneurship are owned by private entrepreneurs, and are not subject to work competition.
-The owner of an enterprise employs workers according to the needs and possibilities.
-Upon realizing the cash profit on the market, private entrepreneurs keep working cash assets according to the needs.
+The owner of an enterprise employs workers according to their needs and possibilities.
+Upon realizing cash profit on the market, private entrepreneurs keep working cash assets according to their needs.
 They also keep cash assets for the upgrading and amortization of the production.
-They are bound to pay the profit tax, and the tax for private use of the property as the case is today.
-These cash assets are intended for the employed workers in the non-economy, unemployed workers, the commune's collective consumption, and the federal consumption.
+They are bound to pay income tax, and property tax as is the case today.
+These cash assets are intended for the employed workers in the non-profit economy, unemployed workers, the commune's collective consumption, and the federal consumption.
 The tax level for independent private entrepreneurs will be identical to the taxes of the associated labour.
-The population of commune will directly determine the level of appropriations.
-The owner of a private enterprise may decide to autonomously determine the income level of his workers and to pay them autonomously, or may get integrated into the collective distribution of incomes of the commune's inhabitants.
-If an independent private entrepreneurship uses in its work a production technology unknown to the public and realizes with such technology a cash profit on the market higher than the associated labour with the shareholding-social or humanistic ownership of the means of production, it will realize a higher income.
-Such private entrepreneurship can survive and attract the labour force in the new system as well.
+The population of the commune will directly determine the level of appropriations.
+The owner of a private enterprise may decide to autonomously determine the income level of their workers and pay them autonomously, or may integrate into the collective distribution of incomes of the commune's inhabitants.
+If an independent private entrepreneurship uses in its work a production technology unknown to the public, and realizes through the use of such technology a cash profit higher than the associated labour with the shareholding-social or humanistic ownership of the means of production, it will realize a higher income.
+Such private entrepreneurship can survive and attract labour force in the new system as well.
 However, the newly proposed economy will invest money in its development as much as it is needed.
 The system of work competition will develop the economy to such an extent that it will become more productive than independent private entrepreneurship.
-At the time when independent private entrepreneurs realize income lower than enterprises in collective ownership, the number of workers interested in employment with private entrepreneurs will drop.
-In addition, if we take into account the right of workers to freely choose the work they want, to make all decisions about their work, to choose their salaries, and to share profits of the companies that the new system offers, the number of workers interested to work with private enterprises will be even lower.
-In short, the new system will push out the private companies from the free market and take over their workers.
-It may be expected with a high certainty that independent private entrepreneurs will surrender the ownership of the means of production to the society in exchange for an equivalent quantity of past labour income-based points.
-A larger number of past labour income-based points will ensure a higher income, a stronger competitive power in choosing the work, and therefore a stronger power in the society. *** The money intended for incomes of all inhabitants is formed at the level of the commune's administrative centre from the revenue of commune.
+When independent private entrepreneurs realize incomes lower than enterprises in the collective ownership, the number of workers interested in employment with private entrepreneurs will drop.
+In addition, if we take into account the right of workers to freely choose the work they want, to make all decisions about their work, to choose their salaries, and to share the profits of the companies that the new system offers, the number of workers interested to work with private enterprises will be even lower.
+In short, the new system will out compete the private companies from the free market and take over their workers.
+It may be expected with high certainty that independent private entrepreneurs will surrender the ownership of the means of production to the society in exchange for an equivalent quantity of past labour points.
+A larger number of past labour points will ensure a higher income, a stronger competitive power in choosing work, and therefore a stronger power in the society. *** The money intended for incomes of all inhabitants is formed at the level of the commune's administrative centre from the revenue of the commune.
 The quantity of money is determined by direct voting of the population and is appropriated from the total amount of money intended for the turnover of commodities in the commune.
 The obtained amount of money intended for incomes of the commune's population needs, in principle, to correspond with the envisaged quantity of money intended for the incomes of the population, because the system is based on the price of work corresponding to the income of workers.
 However, deviations are possible due to differently realized productivities.
 Therefore, there might be more or less money available for the overall income of all inhabitants in comparison with what the system originally anticipated.
-It is possible to adjust such deviations in the manner that the whole amount of money for incomes be distributed among workers proportionately to the defined C-income of workers.
+Such deviations will be adjusted in the manner that the whole amount of money for incomes be distributed among workers proportionately to the defined C-income of workers.
+In this way, the shortage or surplus of money intended for incomes cannot exist.
+Bank loans will no longer be needed to cover a lack of money.
+The amount of money intended for income will be distributed to people in proportion to their share in production and everyone will be convinced that the distribution of incomes is fair.
 The technique of income distribution may take place from the commune's computer centre.
-Actual income can be established according to the extended proportion formula:
+Actual income can be established according to the extended proportion formula: Income-1 : Income-2 : Income-2 : … : Income-n = C-income_1 : C-income_2 : C-income_3 : … : C-income_n

 Income-1 = Value-1 Income-2 = Value-2 Income-3 = Value-3 … Income-n = Value-n